Property purchase in Poland

 For several years now, the Polish real estate market has seen a steady and high growth in the number of transactions that has mainly been driven by robust demand for properties for housing and investment purposes.
 Buying property in Poland involves many formalities, requires the knowledge of numerous legal regulations and the local market.
 This translates into increased demand for legal services relating to real estate transactions.

-Buying Property in Poland – Key Facts
+Buying Property in Poland – Key Facts for 2024

 Can foreigner buy a property in Poland?